AbdomenAtlas-8K: Annotating 8,000 CT Volumes for Multi-Organ Segmentation in Three Weeks: Discussion

-\textbf{\textit{Limitation.}} Pseudo labels have the potential to expedite tumor annotation procedures as well, but the risk of producing a large number of false positives is a significant concern.
-The presence of false positives could significantly increase the time radiologists need to accept or reject a detection.
-Using kidney tumors as an example, we collected 392 tumor-free CT volumes to evaluate the false positives in the pseudo labels.
-There are 37 out of 392 CT volumes containing false positives (FPR = 9.3\%) and a total of 161 false positives in the 37 CT volumes.
+\textbf{Limitation.} Pseudo-labels have the potential to expedite tumor annotation procedures as well, but the risk of producing a large number of false positives is a significant concern.
+The presence of false positives could significantly increase the time annotators need to accept or reject a detection.
+In total, our AI models generate 51,852 tumor masks including tumors in the colon, liver, hepatic vessel, pancreas, kidneys, and lung.
+However, only using \ourdataset, we are not able to assess the AI performance of tumor detection due to the lack of comprehensive pathology reports or expert annotations to describe the tumors in the majority of these publicly available CT volumes.
+To address this problem, we collected 392 tumor-free \textit{(private)} CT volumes from Johns Hopkins Hospital to evaluate the false positives in the pseudo labels.
+Using kidney tumor detection as an example, there are 37 out of 392 CT volumes containing false positives (FPR = 9.4\%) and a total of 161 false positives in the 37 CT volumes.
+Furthermore, we stratified the dataset based on the type of blood vessels, identifying average false positive rates of 11.83\% and 4.6\% for the venous and arterial vasculature, respectively.
 Therefore, while pseudo labels can be helpful, we anticipate a more effective method for false positive reduction is needed to enable a clinically practical tumor annotation, given the complexity of tumors compared with organs.
+As an extension, we plan to add tumor annotations to \ourdataset\ in three possible directions. \textbf{Firstly}, we plan to recruit more experienced radiologists to revise tumor annotations. \textbf{Secondly}, we will incorporate the pathology reports (based on biopsy results) into the human revision.
+These actions can reduce potential label biases and label errors from human annotators. \textbf{Thirdly}, we will exploit synthetic data (tumors) that can produce enormous tumor examples and their precise masks for AI training and validation~\cite{hu2023label,li2023early,hu2022synthetic}.

+In TotalSegmentator, the labels were largely generated by a single nnU-Net re-trained continually.
+Depending solely on nnU-Net could introduce a potential label bias favoring the nnU-Net architecture.
+This means that whenever TotalSegmentator is employed for benchmarking, nnU-Net would always outperform other segmentation architectures (e.g., UNETR, TransUNet, SwinUNETR, etc.).
+This observation has been made in several publications such as Huang~\etal~\cite{huang2023stu}.
+In contrast, our \ourdataset\ incorporates predictions from three different AI architectures, preventing bias towards one specific architecture~\cite{wasserthal2022totalsegmentator}.
+However, such a solution comes with increased computational costs, and the performance of the AI architectures can vary.
+Taking an average of the predictions may result in the final outcome being pulled down by poorly performing AI architectures.